kate-lab/Bubble-Pop/README.md

 ![bubble pop](assets/images/bubble-header.png)

 # Bubble Pop game
 This game (loosely based on the classic Space Invaders) is a bubble popping game built using Javascript, HTML and CSS.
 It was my first full build project during the General Assembly Software Engineering Immersive bootcamp.
+This was a great chance to really put the skills I have learned in my first three weeks of coding to use, looking at how to plan and build a working and aesthetically pleasing game.

 ## Tech Stack